kali-suroot/jexboss_CN/README.md

-JexBoss - JBoss (and others Java Deserialization Vulnerabilities) verify and EXploitation Tool
+JexBoss - JBoss (and others Java Deserialization Vulnerabilities) verify and EXploitation Tool-CN
 ==============================================================================================
+中文汉化版
 JexBoss is a tool for testing and exploiting vulnerabilities in JBoss Application Server and others Java Platforms, Frameworks, Applications, etc.

 Requirements